jweissman/orsino/playtesting.md

 [ ] Should at least be a _chance_ for AI to pick on someone other than weakest enemy
 ---
 [ ] Better adventure module names (not just quest/saga/adventure of the $terrain...)
-[ ] If you don't have enough to buy the quantity you like it should not say "You purchase X" (even if the next line is saying "not enough gold")
 [ ] Should only be able to visit temple _once_ per long rest/visit in town [ ] Found "letter" and "wanted poster" items could have clues about the dungeon boss (if not other bosses etc)
 ---